JJSlabbert/Inverter_communication/README.md

 https://github.com/henols/growatt-client created a project for a Growatt 1000 Inverter.
 I used he's code as base for this project.See folder Sacolar_5000

+SACOLAR_5000kW_MODBUS folder use only PyModbus.
+This code may be harmfull if you are not carefull.
+It can change holding registers on your inverter, like absorption charge voltage, float charge voltage and max charge current etc. It can even overwright the inverter serial number.